FuelLabs/sway-standards/docs/src/src-7-asset-metadata.md

-# SRC-7: Arbitrary Native Asset Metadata
+# SRC-7: Onchain Native Asset Metadata

 The following standard attempts to define the retrieval of on-chain arbitrary metadata for any [Native Asset](https://docs.fuel.network/docs/sway/blockchain-development/native_assets).
+This standard should be used if a stateful approach is needed.
 Any contract that implements the SRC-7 standard MUST implement the [SRC-20](./src-20-native-asset.md) standard.

 ## Motivation

-The SRC-7 standard seeks to enable data-rich assets on the Fuel Network while maintaining compatibility between multiple assets minted by the same contract.
+The SRC-7 standard seeks to enable stateful data-rich assets on the Fuel Network while maintaining compatibility between multiple assets minted by the same contract.
 The standard ensures type safety with the use of an `enum` and an `Option`.
 All metadata queries are done through a single function to facilitate cross-contract calls.

 ## Prior Art